 .
 Once connected, users can search for samples based on study subject details.

 Alignment Fields in Sample Type

-In order to align with study data, your Sample data needs the concepts of participant and time.
+In order to align with study data, your sample data needs the concepts of participant and time.
 These are provided in fields of the following types.
 You can either provide values at the time of linking to study, or add fields of these types to your Sample Type:

 In order to use automatic link to study upon import

-, you must use these types and
+, you must use these types, noting the following:

 Link Samples to Study

 View your grid of Samples.
 Select the rows to link, then click Link to Study

 - Choose target study and click Next.

 - You can also specify a category for the linked dataset if desired.
 By default the new dataset will be in the "Uncategorized" category and can be manually reassigned later.